kumbulanit/t-sql/tech company/untitled/Module 7 - Using DML to Modify Data/Lesson2_Modifying_and_Removing_Data.md

 -- STEP 1: Always test your WHERE clause with SELECT first SELECT
-    EmployeeID,
+    e.EmployeeID,
-    FirstName + ' ' + LastName AS FullName,
+    e.FirstName + ' ' + e.LastName AS FullName,
     WorkEmail,
     IsActive
 FROM EmployeeTemp
-WHERE FirstName IN ('Test', 'Temporary') AND IsActive = 0;
+WHERE e.FirstName IN ('Test', 'Temporary') AND IsActive = 0;

 -- STEP 2: Use transaction for safety
 BEGIN TRANSACTION;

 -- STEP 3: DELETE with OUTPUT to capture what's being deleted DECLARE @DeletedEmployees TABLE (
-    EmployeeID INT,
+    e.EmployeeID INT,
     EmployeeName NVARCHAR(101),
     WorkEmail NVARCHAR(100),
     DeletionDate DATETIME2